- Organization Overview

 New approaches to cataract treatments, primary care

 Between the morning and afternoon events on Saturday, Jason Gestwicki, PhD, who holds a joint faculty appointment in the Department of Pharmaceutical Chemistry, presented his work to create a topical treatment for cataracts.
-In another session, Vice Dean Sharon Youmans, PharmD, MPH, moderated an interdisciplinary panel discussing emerging approaches to the delivery of primary care.
+In another session, Vice Dean Sharon L. Youmans, PharmD, MPH, moderated an interdisciplinary panel discussing emerging approaches to the delivery of primary care.
 Joining panel colleagues from the fields of physical therapy, dentistry, medicine, and nursing was Timothy Cutler, PharmD, Department of Clinical Pharmacy.

 Adler receives Distinguished Alumnus of the Year award